francescogerardomarra/its/modulo26/4_security.md

 - Use that data to authorize the user’s access to the requested resource.

 ### SessionCreationPolicies
-There are mainly two ways to preserve authentication and authorization across multiple requests without submitting username/password each time:
+There are mainly two ways to preserve authentication and authorization across multiple requests without performing Basic Authentication each time:

-- **stateful:** using an _authentication-related session_ i.e. a `JSESSIONID` is introduced** and sent to the client as a cookie to maintain the session state across requests; this introduces session management overhead and can lead to security concerns;
+- **stateful:** using an _authentication-related session_ i.e. a `JSESSIONID` is introduced and sent to the client as a cookie to maintain the session state across requests; this introduces session management overhead and can lead to security concerns;
-- **state-less:** using session-less authentication with no need for the server to store session state; a the token (e.g. JWT) itself is sufficient for each request.
+- **state-less:** using session-less authentication with no need for the server to store session state; a token (e.g. JWT) itself is sufficient for each request.

 In Spring Security both ways are feasible.